Treating hepatitis C

-Genotype 1 is more challenging to treat.
-Only half of people treated with combination therapy will be cured.
+Genotype 1 used to be more challenging to treat and, until quite recently, less than half of people treated would be cured.

-- a drop in the number of red blood cells (anaemia), which can make you feel tired and out of breath
+- a reduced number of red blood cells (anaemia), which can make you feel tired and out of breath

 - problems sleeping (insomnia)